oconnor663/applied_crypto_2021_fall/pset1/readme.md

 }
 ```

-If you're not sure what to do with these inputs and outputs, and you haven't
+If you're not sure how to work with these inputs and outputs, and you haven't
 yet watched the walkthrough video above, **please watch the video**.

 ## Problem 1